TritonDataCenter/sdc-cloudapi/docs/index.md

 Currently CloudAPI supports uploads of public keys in the OpenSSH format.

-Note that while it's possible to provide a `name` attribute for an SSH key, in order to use it as an human-friendly alias, this attribute's presence is completely optional.
+Note that while it's possible to provide a `name` attribute for an SSH key in order to use it as a human-friendly alias, this attribute's presence is optional.
 When it's not provided, the ssh key fingerprint will be used as the `name` instead.

-On the following routes, the parameter placeholder `:key` can be replaced with with either the key's `name` or its `fingerprint`.
-It's strongly recommended to use `fingerprint` when possible, since the `name` attribute does not have uniqueness constraints.
+For the following routes, the parameter placeholder `:key` can be replaced with with either the key's `name` or its `fingerprint`.
+It's strongly recommended to use `fingerprint` when possible, since the `name` attribute does not have any uniqueness constraints.